SepulchralVerdigris/path2victory/Base Game.md

 Monsters can act “super-early”, typically only getting 1 AP or taking a special defensive action.

 Early adventurers act before early monsters, but after super-early monsters.
 Late adventurers act before late monsters.
+Allies of the adventurers act during the adventurers' turns, in the order the adventurers choose, even if those allies follow AI gambits.

 Within each phase, the player decides which creature acts first (for example, the player chooses which of their early adventurers takes their turn first; they also choose which early monster takes its turn first.)